 GStreamer is the framework of choice for Linux-based multimedia and it has been powering multimedia embedded solutions for many years now.
-Our multimedia team includes many experienced GStreamer developers who are very familiar with the framework internals and who have been contributing code in areas like the core, pulseaudio, playbin2 and many of its plugins.
+Our multimedia team includes many experienced GStreamer developers who are very familiar with the framework internals and contribute to its core and to many of its plugins.

 Igalia can help you build top-notch solutions for media centres and players targeting TV, Set-top boxes and other multimedia enabled devices based on open source technologies.
 Our multimedia team can lead specific parts of the software development, provide advice and insight on the solutions used, join an in-house team to leverage its strenghts or help companies align their work and needs with the open source community.